SKevo18/python-youtube-video-downloader/README.md

 # Python bulk YouTube video downloader

-### [!]
-This project is for educational purposes only!
-Use at your own risk!

-So, I was bored and made a bulk YouTube video downloaded that fetches YouTube video data from https://subscriptions.gir.st/
+So, I was bored and made a bulk YouTube video downloaded that fetches YouTube video data from Invidious.

-Huge thanks to guys that made https://subscriptions.gir.st/, this project wouldn't be possible without their JSON API to obtain the videos.
-Very cool YouTube website client by the way, check it out!
+### Update:

+This project was made before I created [Invidious API Client](https://github.com/CWKevo/python-invidious-api-client) and later [Piped API client](https://github.com/CWKevo/python-piped-api-client).
+Be sure to check them out!

 1. First, paste YouTube video URLs/codes in `video_urls.txt` (separated by newlines)
 2. Then run __main__.py.
 All videos will be downloaded in the "saved_videos" directory (you might need to create it).